Tests

 .spec.js

-file- Based on Jasmine 2.3 framework (check documentation for more information at: http://jasmine.github.io/2.3/introduction.html).
+file- Based on Jasmine 2.3 framework (check documentation for more information here).

 - Contains the JavaScript code executed in your STEP environment